Local Advantage Networks for Cooperative Multi-Agent Reinforcement Learning: Method

+We prove the Theorem in Appendix \ref{sec:proof}.
+In a nutshell, this Theorem shows that by optimizing the Q-value proxy we are optimizing in the same direction of the local Q-value.

-Compared to the local Q-value $Q^{\pi_a}$, the learning of LAN's proxy $\Tilde{Q}^{\bm{\pi}}_a$ has multiple interesting properties that stabilize and coordinate the learning, and which gives an intuition on how LAN solves the task as a whole.
+Compared to the local Q-value $Q^{\pi_a}$, the learning of LAN's proxy $\Tilde{Q}^{\bm{\pi}}_a$ has two interesting properties that help stabilize and coordinate the learning, and give an intuition on how LAN solves the task as a whole.
+We note that these properties result from applying DQN to LAN's Q-value proxies to all agents in parallel, and cannot be tested independently.